4 ways to volunteer in nature: South Australia

 - Visit the Volunteer Ranger page on the National Parks and Wildlife Service website and follow the steps to join.

-If you are a fan of all things camping and keen to learn all things about South Australia’s parks, National Parks and Wildlife Service Campground Host program could be perfect for you.
+If you are a fan of all things camping and keen to learn about South Australia’s parks, the National Parks and Wildlife Service Campground Host Program could be perfect for you.

 How to join